cyberbotics/webots-cloud/README.md

 A competition is a simulation scenario which proposes a challenge involving one or two participants.
 A robot has to address a problem and its behavior is evaluated against a performance metric.
-Several examples of competitions are provided on the [robotbenchmark website](https://robotbenchmark.net).

 # Technical Details